Poulpelion/freecodecamp-job-application/README.md

 • submit button:hover :active background dark blue

-• when clicking submit message for unvalid or not compiled input, probably default behavior
+• when clicking submit message for invalid or not compiled input, probably default behavior

-• nothing happen when all valid
+• nothing happens when all valid